-One of the original sparkling wine makers in Santa Barbara County using the traditional method to make bubbles — méthode champenoise — was Flying Goat Cellars.
+One of the original sparkling wine makers in Santa Barbara County using the traditional method — méthode champenoise — to make bubbles in-house was Flying Goat Cellars.

 Méthode Champenoise is how sparkling wine is made in the Champagne region of France, also called méthode traditionnelle or classique.
 This is the highest-quality and most labor-intensive way to make sparkling wine.
 It involves bottling the still wine with additions of sugar and yeast after a first fermentation, ensuring a second fermentation happens in the bottle, trapping the bubbles inside.
 It then goes through aging (and periodic turning of the bottles to force the lees to the neck of the bottle), until it’s ready for dégorgement (to get these lees out) and dosage (to finish the wine).

-Norm Yost and Kate Griffith have been picking early, fermenting grapes, providing the proper environment for a second fermentation in the bottle and disgorging in the Lompoc wine ghetto since 2005.
-Flying Goat is one of the few bubbles producers in the county to master handcrafting sparkling wine at its own facility, where every step of production is done in-house.
+Norm Yost and Kate Griffith have been picking early, fermenting grapes, providing the proper environment for a second fermentation in the bottle and disgorging in the Lompoc wine ghetto since 2008.
+Flying Goat is one of the few bubbles producers in the county to master handcrafting sparkling wine at its own facility, where every step of mêthode-champenoise production is done in-house and by hand.
 Norm’s been a Pinot Noir maker, drinker and fanatic since landing in the Santa Ynez Valley in 1979.
 But for him, the Sta.
 Rita Hills‘ and Santa Maria Valley’s high acidity, low sugars, and great flavors were perfect for sparkling wine.

 Goat Bubbles Details from their site: